brentp/methylcode/README.rst

 * a reference fasta file with one entry per chromosome in the genome to which the reads are to be mapped.
-* a fastq  or fasta reads file. all reads must be the same length and must be from Eckers/Zilberman bisulfite process if bowtie is used.
-May be from the other protocol if --gsnap is specified.
+* a fastq  or fasta reads file. all reads must be the same length and must be from Eckers/Zilberman bisulfite process (with only 2 possibilities not 4 from Cokus protocol).
   If 2 read files are specified, they are assumed to be pair ends and the aligner is called appropriately.